Thanksgiving weekend is around the corner and marketers will soon be scrambling to boost sales and encourage people to do some holiday shopping.

 Instagram Stories is the perfect platform for businesses wanting to share the journey of their brand or to learn more about their audience.
 You can increase engagement, gather valuable first-party data, and learn the motivations of potential customers.

 Create fun, Thanksgiving-themed polls using Instagram stories.
 Polls are extremely versatile, bite-sized marketing tools that can be used to get direct feedback instantly.

 Instagram polls are great because they deliver three-fold.
 Increasing engagement, raising brand awareness, and providing feedback.

-Instagram live is for those brave enough to communicate with their audience directly and in real-time.
-This provides endless opportunities for Thanksgiving marketing.
+Instagram Live is for those brave enough to communicate with their audience directly and in real-time.
+This provides endless opportunities for Thanksgiving marketing campaigns.
 Focus on providing value and make sure you have a compelling reason to go live.

 Did you know that you can add call-to-action buttons to your Instagram stories?
 All the user needs to do is swipe up to be transported to the URL of your choice.

 If you have a business account with 10,000 followers or more, you can also use the direct link feature which allows you to link to a lead generation form on a landing page.